-- You need consider the increasing cost of education, healthcare, insurance premiums, travel and vacations, job security etc. to decide a suitable EMI option and the period of loan you can afford.
+- You need to consider the increasing cost of education, healthcare, insurance premiums, travel and vacations, job security etc. to decide on a suitable EMI option and the period of loan you can afford.

 Important Factor to look out for in the background of the builder

-- The number of projects the real estate developer has launched till date, and among them how many are completed projects and how many of them were delivered on time?
+- The number of projects the real estate developer has launched to date, and among them how many are completed projects and how many of them were delivered on time?

 - Make sure that the title of projects which the real estate developer has launched are clear or are there any land disputes over them?

-- With the introduction of RERA all buyers are entitled to right to information so make sure how transparent the real estate developer is in giving out details related to property documents for verification?
+- With the introduction of RERA, all buyers are entitled to the right to information, thus make sure how transparent the real estate developer is in giving out details related to property documents for verification?